 Even though these issues persist, Mount Kenya's montane rainforest plays a critical role in water catchment functions.
 It has a special ability to capture atmospheric moisture making it one of the five "water towers" in Kenya.
 The rainforest in the highest mountain in Kenya intercepts fog and cloud droplets, as well as the rains provoked by the humid air mass hitting Mount Kenya releasing precipitation when the air elevates and pressure reduces.

 Recognizing the importance of Mount Kenya's ecosystem and the environmental and socio-economic challenges, the KFS started to put forest-adjacent farming communities at the heart of the reforestation effort.
-As explained in Grace Laird's blog to reforest Mount Kenya's Forest Reserve, one solution found was to "move the forest to the farm"; the women who heavily depend on trees for firewood to feed their family would no longer have to walk long distances to collect and carry back home heavy loads of wood from the Forest Reserve, crossing the path of elephants.
+As explained in Grace Laird's to reforest Mount Kenya's Forest Reserve, one solution found was to "move the forest to the farm"; the women who heavily depend on trees for firewood to feed their family would no longer have to walk long distances to collect and carry back home heavy loads of wood from the Forest Reserve, crossing the path of elephants.
 Another solution that was initially tested and proved successful was to involve the forest-adjacent dwellers, organized in community groups, in the reforestation.

 A project funded by the UK-based Charity TreeSisters, held and coordinated by the UK non-profit organization International Tree Foundation, aims to restore Mount Kenya's montane rainforest.
 The project is interconnected and benefits from ITF's multi-faceted initiative "20 Million Trees for Kenya's Forests" - a Queen's Commonwealth Canopy project.
 It also forms part of a wider strategy by the Kenyan government to meet reforestation targets under the COP21 Paris Climate Summit and the UN's Sustainable Development Goals.
 The project is mainly funded through TreeSisters by a participatory financing at the grassroots level, through a global network of women.